aykutonol/cito/README.md

 # Contact-Implicit Trajectory Optimization (CITO)

 This package is developed for planning non-prehensile manipulation and locomotion motions without a predefined contact schedule.
-The optimization-based planning algorithm is based on a variable smooth contact model and successive convexification.
+The planning algorithm is based on a variable smooth contact model and successive convexification.
 Please see [1] for a detailed description of the algorithm.